“So, When Are You Going to Have Kids?”

-Someone asked me this question at my wedding reception.
+Someone asked me about kids at my wedding reception.
 Let that sink in.
-I’ve been asked a variation of this question at least once a month for the past seven years.
+I’ve been asked a variation of this question at least once a month for the past eight years.
 I wish I was exaggerating, but if you’ve been married any length of time and find yourself without children, you’ve probably been asked the same.

 My husband and I are unusual in our group of friends and community.
 We are the exception, not the norm.
-Married for seven years and no children?
+Married for seven years and no kids?
 People assume infertility or some other struggle.
-Others ask if we just don’t want children.
+Others ask if we just don’t want kids.
 Many think we’re unique (or even strange) for waiting this long.

 As For Today

-But for today, almost in year seven of marriage, it’s just the two of us and a dog we spoil as if it’s her last week on earth every week.
-I have thoroughly enjoyed the past seven years in a way I can barely describe.
+But for today, over eight years into marriage, it’s just the two of us and a dog we spoil as if every day is her last.
+I have thoroughly enjoyed the past eight years in a way I can barely describe.
 Our marriage has grown exponentially.
 We’ve grown in our faith and our communication.
 And we’ve been able to serve our people well through the flexibility and freedom that comes with this season.

 We are not experiencing infertility.
 Quite honestly, this has been a choice we made intentionally with open hands, knowing the Lord could change our course at any point.
 But we’ve also seen friends walk through prolonged infertility, multiple miscarriages, and suffered the intense grief of loss.
 I’ve held their hands as they wept and brought meals as they recovered.
 I have prayed for the Lord to open their wombs and bring new life into their homes.